Split and join string literals

-When you type long sting literals, ReSharper helps you split the lines and add the necessary quotation marks and plus signs.
+When you type a long string literal, ReSharper helps you split the literal into multiple lines and add the necessary quotation marks and plus signs.

-+, but both parts of the sting will stay on the same line.
++, but both parts of the string will stay on the same line.

 This feature is supported in the following languages and technologies: